 Behavioral Signs of Drug Use

-- A decline in attendance or performance at work or school
+- A decline in performance at work or school

 - Seeming withdrawn or inactive

 - Lying and secretive behavior